zackstout/programming-notes/NOTES.md

 ### Swim in Rising Water

-- Basically an extension/application of Djikstra's
+- Basically an extension/application of Dijkstra's

 ### Strongly connected components